2hari/EzMailr/README.md

 # ✉️ EzMailr

-EzMailr is a visual email builder usig drag and drop.
-Once the EMail is designed users can upload contacts, create campaigns and send the email.
+EzMailr is a visual email builder using drag and drop to design and code your email.
+Once the Email is built users can upload contacts, create campaigns and send the email.

 ## 💡 Features